1234 19th Street Northwest Suite 604 Washington, DC 20036

 General Dentistry Services in Washington, DC

 Dr. Christopher Banks is a general dentist who also provides dental exams and second opinions.
-Our dental exams include reviewing your masticatory system and visual screening for oral cancer.
+Our dental exams include reviewing your masticatory system and a screening for oral cancer.

 Custom Mouthguard

 If you play sports, you need to wear a sports mouthguard.
 Contact sports pose a great risk to your teeth, soft gums, and mouth.
-Every blow to the face can cause damage, like cracks and chips on your tooth enamel.
-However, you can avoid all potential issues with a custom mouthguard.
+Every blow to the face can cause damage, like cracks and chips in your tooth enamel.
+However, a custom mouthguard can avoid all potential issues.

 Our custom mouthguards prevent dental injuries or damage to braces and other orthodontic appliances during contact sports.
 We custom-mold them from the shape of your mouth so they fit as comfortably as possible.